ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 .. image:: ../../../images/CTimage10.png
     :width: 450px

-**Step 2:** Setting up your Pixhawk/APM flight controller to trigger your camera via the Shutter Release Cable
+**Step 2:** Setting up your Pixhawk/APM autopilot to trigger your camera via the Shutter Release Cable

-a) Connect to your Flight Controller via Mission Planner either through direct USB connection or wireless telemetry link.
+a) Connect to your Autopilot via Mission Planner either through direct USB connection or wireless telemetry link.

 b) Connect your modified shutter release cable to AUX 1 on the Pixhawk
        (CH9 on APM) making sure to maintain the correct orientation for